docker/docs/installation/install-production.md

       --replica
     ```

+3. Since UCP configures your Docker Engine for multi-host networking, it might
+prompt you to restart the Docker daemon.
+To make the installation faster, join
+all replica nodes first, and only then restart the Docker daemon on those nodes.

-3. Repeat steps 1 and 2 on the other nodes you want to set up as replicas.
+4. Repeat steps 1 and 2 on the other nodes you want to set up as replicas.
 Make sure you set up 3, 5, or 7 controllers.

-4. Check the cluster state.
+5. Check the cluster state.

     The Dashboard page of UCP should list all your controller nodes.